MVolobueva/MTase-classification/README.md

 # MTase-classification
  Code for detection MTase class and regions of subdomains and motifs

-For running scripts look at *Classification-pipeline.ipynb*
+For running scripts look at `Classification-pipeline.ipynb`.

 ## Classification algorithm